-These policies provide coverage for common risks faced by janitorial businesses.
+These insurance policies cover common risks faced by janitorial businesses and commercial cleaning companies.

-This policy protects janitorial businesses against basic risks, such as client injuries or property damage during cleaning.
+This policy provides financial protection against basic risks, such as client injuries or property damage during cleaning.
 Add lost key coverage for more complete protection.

-This policy covers injuries and property damage in accidents involving a janitorial company's vehicle.
+This type of insurance covers injuries and property damage in an accident involving a janitorial company's vehicle.
 It also covers vehicle theft, vandalism, and weather damage.